mepley1/odds-and-ends/README.md

 Odds and ends
 ------------------------------------

+/win11 - Tweaks for Windows 11 to make it a little less counterproductive

-/templates - Template files for /home/templates on an Ubuntu desktop
+/templates - Blank/template files for /home/templates on an Ubuntu desktop

-add-ultimate-performance-win10.bat - Add 'Ultimate Performance' power plan to Win10 if it's not there
+add-ultimate-performance-win10.bat - Add 'Ultimate Performance' power plan to Win10 editions that don't have it

-run-py-script.bat - Run a Python script
+run-py-script.bat - Python script launcher

-wordlistgen.py - Generates randomized .txt wordlists of specified length and string length
+wordlistgen.py - Generates randomized .txt wordlists of specified size and string length

 .xprofile - Ubuntu adjust for overscan on a TV